 - Take That, Audience!: You know, it takes real guts to make a film where the whole freakin' plot is about how your audience is full of brainwashed idiots who are incapable of thinking for themselves.

-- Take Our Word for It: We never actually see Dujour getting their asses kicked at the Metallica concert, but judging by the full-body casts that most of them are wearing (except for the guy who knew the words to "Enter Sandman" — and even he's pretty messed up), we can only guess what happened.
+- Take Our Word for It: We never actually see Du Jour getting their asses kicked at the Metallica concert, but judging by the full-body casts that're wearing (except for the guy who knew the words to "Enter Sandman" — and even he's pretty messed up), we can only guess what happened.

 - Token Romance: Alan M and Josie really do seem tacked onto the movie as an afterthought.

 - Verbal Backpedaling: Became an Overly Long Gag with Fiona.